What is a Sick Building?

 - most symptoms vanish shortly after occupants leave the building

 Sound familiar?
-In 1984 the World Health Organization issued a report suggesting that up to 30% of new and remodeled buildings my have excessive complaints about indoor air quality.
-This is an enormous number of buildings across the world, and the cost (medical and lost productivity) of SBS is astronomical.
+In 1984 the World Health Organization issued a report suggesting that up to 30% of new and remodeled buildings may have excessive complaints about indoor air quality.
+This is an enormous number of buildings across the world, and the cost (medical and lost productivity) of Sick Building Syndrome is astronomical.
 Yet we still fill our buildings with toxic building materials and neglect basic principals of building science that result in moisture and mold problems in our buildings.

 Sick Building Symptoms vs. Building Related Illness (BRI)

-Building Related Illness is different from SBS.
+Building Related Illness is different from Sick Building Syndrome.
 BRI is generally allergic reactions or infections, and symptoms and patterns are as follows:

 - complaints of specific symptoms such as cough, chest tightness, fever, chills, and muscle aches

-- symptoms can be clinically defined and the cause of symptoms in known
+- symptoms can be clinically defined and the cause of symptoms is known

 - complaints continue after having left the building